Should I Pay Off My Debt Before Buying A House? Your Debt And Mortgage Questions Answered

 What Credit Score Do You Need To Buy A House in 2021?

 Credit score can affect your mortgage eligibility and interest rate alike.
-Learn about the credit score you need to get a mortgage—and the best interest rates.
+In this article, we’ll discuss what credit score you need to buy a house.

 How Do Credit Scores Affect Mortgage Rates?